All Episodes

 He's a former president.

-Well that Mr. President, your policies fail.
+Well, that, Mr. President, your policies failed.

 Let me explain why I think that's the case.